-The Caravan is registered Egyptian newspaper that complies fully with Egyptian publication law.
+The Caravan is a registered Egyptian newspaper that complies fully with Egyptian publication law.

 Frequently Asked Questions:

 The Caravan is part of the AUC community; it’s primary purpose is to provide a conduit for the community to voice its opinions and concerns.
-With that in mind, The Caravan is open to all in the community.
+With that in mind, The Caravan is open to the whole community.

-There is a mis-perception among the student body that The Caravan is exclusively staffed by JRMC students and is their utility.
-This is absolutely incorrect.
+There is a misperception among the student body that The Caravan is exclusively staffed by JRMC students and is their utility.
+This is simply incorrect.
 Anyone with good writing and reporting skills can work at The Caravan.

-Positions are open to any AUC student, undergraduate or graduate, and can be filled by non-journalism majors as well as those within the department.
-For updated editorial staff vacancies, click here.
+Positions are open to any undergraduate or graduate AUC student and can be filled by non-journalism majors as well as those within the department.

-The newspaper is financed totally by student fees, and its budget is set by the President’s Office.
+The newspaper is financed entirely by student fees, and its budget is set by the President’s Office.

 No. The publication cannot carry paid advertising.
 As a result, we are primarily concerned with news and editorial matters.